Contact Us

 30 April 2024: A global study by BSI has found that employee health and employer flexibility are key elements to harness a future age-diverse workforce.
 Evolving Together: Flourishing in the age-diverse workforce considers how businesses and policymakers can respond to demographic changes and enable individuals to thrive and organizations to grow in the future, exploring how today’s business leaders think people and businesses can succeed as greater numbers work beyond the age of 65.

 Alongside appetite for support for long-term health and for greater flexibility, it finds that businesses want government support to create the conditions needed to attract, train and retain age-diverse talent and experience – through tax benefits or other financial incentives.
 Asked to rank priorities for policy action business leaders backed tax breaks to encourage employers to invest in employee health and well-being along with financial incentives to encourage them to diversify the talent pool by recruiting older people or investing in retraining, and subsidies for employing workers of different ages (see Table 1).
-There was, however, limited appetite for governments to formally raise the retirement age (13/13) or legislate to prohibit age-discrimination (11/13).
+There was, however, limited appetite for governments to formally raise the retirement age (13/13) or legislate to prohibit age discrimination (11/13).

-Senior professionals from nine countries, spanning seven sectors, prioritized structural shifts in work - how, where and when work is done, the economic realities and career pathways, formal policies on leave – over a focus on workplace culture.
-While health, flexibility, renumeration, skills training and acknowledgement of caring responsibilities were top six priorities for individuals (see Table 2), being part of an inclusive culture and the provision of diversity, equity, and inclusion (DE&I) training were prioritized by less than a third of respondents globally.
+Senior professionals from nine countries, spanning seven sectors, prioritized structural shifts in work - how, where and when work is done, the economic realities and career pathways, and formal policies on leave – over a focus on workplace culture.
+While health, flexibility, remuneration, skills training and acknowledgement of caring responsibilities were the top six priorities for individuals (see Table 2), being part of an inclusive culture and the provision of diversity, equity, and inclusion (DE&I) training were prioritized by less than a third of respondents globally.

 Asked how businesses could make the age-diverse workforce a success, the same was true, indicating that to future-proof their operations they should focus on delivering flexibility (1/14), followed by the provision of support around physical health, psychological and mental well-being (2/14), providing opportunities for retraining or returnships (3/14) and formal compassionate and personal leave policies (5/14).
 Workplace accessibility measures, training staff around diversity and inclusion (9/14), and age-blind recruitment policies (12/14) were all towards the bottom of the priority list (see Table 3).